lb0o/website/content/en/docs/operations/talos/configuration/talosctl.md

         - 10.96.0.0/16
     ```

-1. Make one more configuration patch file, `patch-controlplane.yaml`.
+1. Make another configuration patch file `patch-controlplane.yaml` with settings exclusive to control plane nodes:

     Note that VIP address is used for `machine.network.interfaces[0].vip.ip`: